 How to return to myself, the lovely centred, calm feeling of open spaciousness I’ve been experiencing this last month or so.
 Still, empty, relaxed and happy.

 I know what to do.
 The price of freedom is pain.
 I’ve been closing and need to open again.
-I need to let it be and stop trying to get rid of the pain with the problem solver in my head.
+I can let it be and stop trying to get rid of the pain with the problem solver in my head.
 Thanks brain, you tried, you’re doing what I asked of you, and I appreciate it – now we are doing something else completely.

 - Out into nature.
 Submergence in the non personal beauty of the miracles and dramas going on beside our human lives.
 A slow walk up the river’s edge and a sit by the waterfall, taking in the hypnotic patterns and sounds of the water.
 Back in the non-dual world where I’m not separate.
 The real world.